Mothers’ Views of Mental Health Support

 About the research

 The time before and after the birth of a child is recognised as providing increased risk of poor mental health in women.
-The Evaluation of Perinatal and Infant Mental Health Services includes two surveys, one for healthcare staff, and one for recent mothers, and some more in-depth interviews.
+The Evaluation of Perinatal and Infant Mental Health Services involves two surveys, one for healthcare staff, and one for recent mothers and some in-depth interviews.

 This page is for the survey of Mothers’ Views of Mental Health Support.